Zeni0s74/cse15l-lab-reports/Lab1.md

 }@Zeni0s74 ➜ /workspaces/lecture1 (main) $
 ```

 Finally, we see cat operating as it was described to!
-When we pass it the Hello java file, its essentially prying the box open and telling us whats inside! after which it leaves us in teh "room" that contained said "box" (It tells us whats in a file in teh current directory while leaving us in said directory when we're done)
+When we pass it `Hello.java`, its essentially prying the box open and telling us whats inside! after which it leaves us in the "room" that contained said "box" (It tells us whats in a file in the current directory while leaving us in said directory when we're done)

 Now, I'm fairly sure thats all we had to do for our first lab report!
-Im still trying to get used to markdown so heres a picture of a bird just to be sure i know how to do that haha
+Im still trying to get used to markdown so heres a picture of a bird just to be sure I know how to do that! :)

 ![Image](berd.jpg)